What is Process Mining? Here's a Guide!

 In this step, one uses process mining tools that can automatically identify inefficiencies hidden in event logs and answer questions like:

 - What is causing delays in my process

 - Are people adequately trained in doing their tasks?

 Artificial intelligence is a big help in this task.
 Using machine learning algorithms, process mining tools can compute a combination of different attributes and perform root-cause analysis that helps to identify operational inefficiencies.
 Root cause analysis is a statistical view that compares a data set with a reference set of data and analyzes the frequency of an attribute between the two data sets.

 2. Check conformance to see if the “as-is” process matches what was initially designed.

 This step allows process analysts to identify gaps in actual processes and deviations from the norm.
 Some examples include:

 Process mining can help uncover all these issues and understand the reasons.
-With real data coming from information systems, compliance initiatives are also easier to audit by verifying that the process complies with regulations and policies.
+With accurate data from information systems, compliance initiatives are also easier to audit by verifying that the process complies with regulations and policies.
 Additionally, some business rules can be implemented, so you are automatically alerted when operational KPIs and standards are no longer met.